GeekerCloud-official/EtherOvO/README.md

 *   **Dynamic IP & Route Management**: Easily add or delete multiple IPv4 addresses and routing rules on the fly.
 *   **Persistent Configuration**: Manually configured IPs and routes are automatically saved and reapplied when the network adapter is reconnected or the link state changes (UP/DOWN).
 *   **Interface Reset**: A one-click option to flush all configurations and restart the interface, allowing the system to re-attempt DHCP.
-*   **Comprehensive Information**: Combines data from low-level `ip` commands and the Android `ConnectivityManager` API to provide the most complete network overview.
+*   **Comprehensive Information**: Combines data from low-level `ip` commands and the Android `ConnectivityManager` API to provide the complete network overview.

 #### Without Root Access (Read-Only Mode)
 *   **Safe, Read-Only Information**: Securely view essential network information using standard Android APIs.